rrcobb/winner-take-all-tutorial/README.md

 ### Installing dependencies

-While we give a quick intro to react, follow the steps here to get set up.
+While we give a quick intro to React, follow the steps here to get set up.

 If you haven't already, [install node and npm](https://nodejs.org/en/download/package-manager/)